Published July 29, 2022

 Testudo Pitch Guide

-- Artist Interviews/Profiles: in-depth interviews or profiles with artists working today.
-These artists do not have to be Testudo artists.
-We are particularly interested in emerging artists working across a diversity of mediums.
+- Artist Interviews: In-depth interviews with artists working today.
+We are particularly interested in emerging and mid-career artists working across a diversity of mediums.
+We are most interested in seeing artists speak about their current/upcoming work.

-Please tell us briefly about yourself and your experience, please send writing samples if you’d like us to read them.
+- Please tell us briefly about yourself and your experience, please send writing samples

 - Working Title